CodeCode1990/Data-Analysis-Projects/pharma sales project/README.md

 ![Page 1 animation](https://github.com/user-attachments/assets/5082e8c2-21bf-424d-8ab6-40dfd072abe7)

-*Overview of Total Sales and Profitability*
+**Overview of Total Sales and Profitability**
 *   *Understanding basic metrics like total sales and Revenue*

 ![Page 2 Animation](https://github.com/user-attachments/assets/47ef136b-a1bb-49e5-b674-1fa05b15a2b3)

-*Trend and Market Analysis*
+**Trend and Market Analysis**
 *    *Exploring trends, Class Segmentation Performance, identifying where we can address to avoid more revenue decrease.*

 ![Page 3 Animation](https://github.com/user-attachments/assets/1c61184a-f715-46d7-9a1f-3cb7d959e9de)

-*Sales Targeting*
+**Sales Targeting**
-    : Identifying who can we target for sales based on province, gender and pharmacy sales performance.
-Identifying if drug has proper market access through type of transactions.
+*   *Identifying who can we target for sales based on province, gender and pharmacy sales performance.
+Identifying if drug has proper market access through type of transactions.*
-    Also measuring the Churn metric (showcasing how many patient are staying on the current medicaiton).
+*   *Also measuring the Churn metric (showcasing how many patient are staying on the current medicaiton).*

 ## How to Replicate This Project